Has the Holy Spirit quickened your heart with the thought of marriage: What is it….how does one achieve it?

 Joseph and Mary is another good example: “After Mary was betrothed to Joseph, before they came together, she was found with child.”

 Here we have an example of Society defining marriage.
-It is understood that Joseph’s family contracted with Mary’s family and it was decided that Mary would be Joseph’s wife.
+It is understood that Joseph’s family made a Covenant with Mary’s family and it was decided that Mary would be Joseph’s wife.
 It was very likely that Mary, during this betrothal period, was considered Joseph’s wife.
 She was his.
-She was Joseph’s property in that he had legal authority over Mary contracted by both families.
+She was Joseph’s property in that he had legal authority over Mary contracted (Covenant) by both families.
 We know this because Joseph sought a divorce.
 What would he need a ‘writ of divorce’ for if he wasn’t married according to “tradition“?

 Joseph was ‘civilly’ married i.e. tradition of man.
 But he was not yet joined as one flesh — which is a heavenly marriage.
 Sex creates either a righteous union; or an unrighteous union.